MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwaddinstance.md

 ## -description

 The `PcwAddInstance` function adds the specified instance of the counterset to the consumer buffer.
-Most developers will use a [CTRPP](https://docs.microsoft.com/windows/win32/perfctrs/ctrpp)-generated Add\*\*\* function instead of calling this function directly.
+Most developers will use a [CTRPP](https://docs.microsoft.com/windows/win32/perfctrs/ctrpp)-generated AddXxx function instead of calling this function directly.
+See Remarks below for more info.

 ## -parameters